Eurocc-Italy/dl_tui/README.md

 dl_tui action option1=value1 option2=value2 ...
 ```

-The wrapper can be called via the `dl_tui` executable, with one of the following _actions_:
+The API interface can be called via the `dl_tui` executable, with one of the following _actions_:

   * `upload`
   * `replace`